Laura Woods (English presenter): Early life and education

 Laura Woods was born on 2 July 1987 in Dagenham, London, England.
 She studied print journalism at Kingston University.

+In January 2026, Woods was made an Honorary Doctor of Art at Kingston University in recognition of her outstanding contribution to journalism and promoting women in sport.

 Career

 Television

 After graduating from university, Woods got a job at Sky Sports as a runner in 2009, working her way up to editorial assistant, then into production as assistant producer, associate producer and producer.

 She started presenting by doing behind-the-scenes interviews on the darts coverage for Sky Sports' YouTube channel.

 Woods then got a job on the Saturday morning kids' show Game Changers.
 From there she started reporting on the NFL and joined the Soccer AM online presenting team, which included a trip to Euro 2016 in France where she broadcast live on Facebook every day.

 By 2018, Woods became a regular pitch-side reporter on Super Sunday, occasionally reporting with Gary Neville.
 She left Sky Sports in 2022.

 Woods also worked for DAZN, as part of their coverage of boxing and the Women's Champions League.
 In July 2023, she left the company.

 On 17 August 2022, it was announced that Woods would be joining Osi Umenyiora and Jason Bell on an hour-long NFL highlights show every Friday on ITV.
 On 7 September 2023, she was replaced by Craig Doyle.

 On 18 July 2023, Woods joined TNT Sports (formerly BT Sport) as the lead presenter for the UEFA Champions League and the boxing coverage.

-Woods was the lead presenter of ITV's coverage of the 2023 FIFA Women’s World Cup.
+Woods was the lead presenter of ITV's coverage of the 2023 FIFA Women's World Cup.